github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications/managing-notifications-from-your-inbox.md

 ![Drop-down menu with triage options and selected notifications](/assets/images/help/notifications-v2/triage-multiple-notifications-together.png)

 ## Default notification filters
+chinmoy12c:issue_92328
 By default, your inbox has filters for when you are assigned, participating in a thread, requested to review a pull request, or when your username is @mentioned directly or a team you're a member of is @mentioned.

   ![Default custom filters](/assets/images/help/notifications-v2/default-filters.png)

 ## Customizing your inbox with custom filters

-You can add up to 15 of your own custom filters.
+You can add up to 15 of your own custom filters.chinmoy12c:issue_92328

 {% data reusables.notifications.access_notifications %}
 2. To open the filter settings, in the left sidebar, next to "Filters", click {% octicon "gear" aria-label="The Gear icon" %}.

-  {% tip %}
+  chinmoy12c:issue_92328

   **Tip:** You can quickly preview a filter's inbox results by creating a query in your inbox view and clicking **Save**, which opens the custom filter settings.